 We've already spoken a bit about how to make a classic mint julep.
 But let's say you want to jazz it up a bit, skip the mint bits in your teeth and brighten the flavor.
 We asked some high-class bartenders for help refining the classic Derby Day drink.

 Maxwell Britten of Maison Premiere in Brooklyn stressed the importance of treating the mint delicately, and relying on mint oils rubbed on the julep cup rather than muddled mint to flavor the drink.
-(He demonstrates his technique for us in the slideshow above.)
+(He demonstrates his technique for us in the gallery.)

 "When you muddle mint, you get really muddy, dirty flavors," added Leo Robitschek of The NoMad and Eleven Madison Park in Manhattan.
 (EMP is known for throwing quite a Derby Day party.)
 Robitschek suggests a few alternatives to the traditional muddle: lightly tap the mint in simple syrup, or instead, try a making an easy mint simple syrup or a more advanced mint-infused bourbon.